 Miami Cafe Batu Ferringhi

-We end up in a simple but cozy al fresco place with about 5 plastic tables.
+We end up in a very simple but cozy al fresco place with about 5 plastic tables.
 Two girls are watching Nickleodeon on the sofa in a little covered makeshift living room.

 We pick a table near the rocks and sit down.
 One of the girls has stood up and brings us the menu.
-“Mary’s specialities” it says: nasi goreng, mee goreng, fried chicken, roti prata, chicken curry, lamb curry and chicken in black bean sauce.
+“Mary’s specialties” it says: nasi goreng, mee goreng, fried chicken, roti prata, chicken curry, lamb curry and chicken in black bean sauce.

-The girl comes back to take our orders: chicken in black bean sauce (23RM – RM16 for a small portion) and lamb curry (RM13) with roti.
-And 2 large Tiger beers (RM16).
+The girl comes back to take our orders: we go for chicken in black bean sauce (23RM – RM16 for a small portion) and lamb curry (RM13) with roti.

 Rajah and Mary

-We sit back in our chairs, feet in the sand.
+We sit back in our plastic chairs, feet in the warm sand.
 The weather is great.
 Not even 10 minutes later our food arrives.

 Lamb curry with roti bread is for the hubs.
 The lamb is very flavorful, the spiced Indian curry sauce is lovely and it also got potatoes in it.
 The 2 roti flatbreads are crunchy and delicious.

 Thulaashi, the Miracle Baby

-His infant daughter was sleeping on a mattrass that was sucked into the ocean by the current but the mattrass flooded back ashore and when she was found unharmed she was still sleeping.
+His infant daughter was sleeping on a mattress that was sucked into the ocean by the current but the mattrass flooded back ashore and when she was found unharmed she was still sleeping.

-That little baby was the girl who took our order, Thulaashi.
-Guess Rajah has told his story hundreds of times before but he still has that soft and thankful sparkle in his eyes.
+I guess that Rajah has told his story hundreds of times before but he still has that soft and thankful sparkle in his eyes.